Aerokrug/retail-display-ordering-planner/README.md

 ## stuff that's not done / would want to fix

-- no shopping list export - just a plain csv of variety + cases to order would be genuinely useful and I haven't gotten around to it
-- the eye-level shelf weighting is just a merchandising rule of thumb I found, not real data. same with the curve shape the LP optimizer uses for diminishing returns on extra facings - both are guesses that would be worth replacing once there's enough logged history to fit something real
+- the eye-level shelf weighting is just a merchandising rule of thumb I found, not real data. same with the curve shape the LP optimizer uses for diminishing returns on extra facings
-- forecasting only looks at one prior year, blending a couple years with more weight on the recent one would probably be more stable
+- forecasting only looks at one prior year, blending a couple years with more weight on the recent one would be more stable
 - no uncertainty range on the forecast, it's a single number even though there's a handful of stacked guesses behind it (growth target x elasticity x bias correction). a conservative/expected/aggressive range